zentyk/qlebra/README.md

-# jsgs
+# SNAKE

-Snake Javascript game example.
+A simple snake game written in JavaScript.